LeSpocky/ptxdist/doc/dev_manual.rst

 -  or anything else (this case is the most common one)

-Ideally, those problems should be adressed in the original project, so any patches you add to your BSP or to PTXdist should also be submitted upstream.
+Ideally, those problems should be addressed in the original project, so any patches you add to your BSP or to PTXdist should also be submitted upstream.
 The upstream project can often provide better feedback, they can integrate your patch into a new release, and also maintain your changes as part of the project.